PizzaWithMilk/Github-tracker-template/README.md

 Near the top of the file, you'll see two things to change:

 - `name:` — this is just the label you'll see for this workflow in GitHub's **Actions** tab.
 Change it to something you'll recognize, e.g. `"winutil Release Monitor"`.
 - `concurrency: group:` — this needs to be **unique** compared to any other monitor workflow you set up in the same repo.
-If you ever add a second monitor to the same repo and forget to give it a different value here, the two monitors will interfere with each other and randomly cancel each other's runs.
+If you ever add a second monitor to the same repo and forget to give it a different value here, the two monitors will interfere with each other and randomly cancel each other's runs. **This matters even between different template files that otherwise look unrelated** — a release monitor and its forum-channel counterpart both default to the exact same `concurrency: group:` value out of the box, so if you use both in the same repo, change at least one of them.

 ### Step 3: Fill in the settings block